 France tests lane splitting in some departments

 Lane splitting is when a motorcycle or a bike drives between two lanes of stopped or slowly moving cars.
-It is not allowed in France, though many two-wheeled vehicle users are used to practice lane splitting.
-So from 1st February 2016 to 31st January 2020, the French government is testing and allow lane splitting in some French departments:
+It was not allowed in France, though many two-wheeled vehicle users are used to practice lane splitting.
+So since 1st February 2016, the French government has been testing and allows lane splitting under specific conditions, currently, and for the next 3 years, in 21 French departements.

 If you move to France from another EU Member state, you do not need to apply for a French driver's licence.
 Your valid EU or EEA licence allows you to legally drive in any EU Member state.